Guidelines & Policies

 - Users must wait by the red arrow until the lifeguard tells them it is safe to go.

-- In addition to the normal under 8’s in the water supervision guideline of 1 adult to 2 children’ regardless of age or ability, inflatable pool parties MUST have an in the water supervision ratio of 1:15 (1 Adult to 15 Children).
+- In addition to the normal under 8’s in the water supervision guideline of 1 adult to 2 children’ regardless of age or ability, inflatable pool parties MUST have an adult in the water supervision ratio of 1:15 (1 Adult to 15 Children).

 - All weak/non swimmers MUST wear armbands at all times.
 A weak swimmer is defined as someone who CAN NOT swim 25 metres unaided or without stopping.